iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ![Globe mode](assets/3DMapProjection.png)
 <p align="center">Ellipsoid mode</p>

-### Globe View Tools
+#### Globe View Tools

 The following are view tools that allow a user to navigate a plane or three-dimensional globe.
 All of these tools operate on the selected view.

-* [ViewGlobeSatelliteTool]($frontend) views a location on the background map from a satellite's perspective; the viewed location is derived from the position of the current camera's eye above the map.
+- [ViewGlobeSatelliteTool]($frontend) views a location on the background map from a satellite's perspective; the viewed location is derived from the position of the current camera's eye above the map.
-* [ViewGlobeBirdTool]($frontend) views a location on the background map from a bird's eye perspective; the viewed location is derived from the position of the current camera's eye above the globe.
+- [ViewGlobeBirdTool]($frontend) views a location on the background map from a bird's eye perspective; the viewed location is derived from the position of the current camera's eye above the globe.
-* [ViewGlobeLocationTool]($frontend) views a location on the background map corresponding to a specified string.
+- [ViewGlobeLocationTool]($frontend) views a location on the background map corresponding to a specified string.
 This will either look down at the location using a bird's eye height, or, if a range is available, the entire range corresponding to the location will be viewed.
-* [ViewGlobeIModelTool]($frontend) views the current iModel on the background map so that the extent of the project is visible.
+- [ViewGlobeIModelTool]($frontend) views the current iModel on the background map so that the extent of the project is visible.

 [ViewGlobeSatelliteTool]($frontend), [ViewGlobeBirdTool]($frontend), and [ViewGlobeIModelTool]($frontend) run in the following manner:

-* The tool, once constructed, will execute when its `onDataButtonDown` or `onPostInstall` methods are called.
+- The tool, once constructed, will execute when its `onDataButtonDown` or `onPostInstall` methods are called.
-* `onDataButtonDown` will execute the tool if its `BeButtonEvent` argument has a defined `viewport` property.
+- `onDataButtonDown` will execute the tool if its `BeButtonEvent` argument has a defined `viewport` property.
 It will use that viewport.
-* `onPostInstall` will use the viewport specified in the tool's constructor.
+- `onPostInstall` will use the viewport specified in the tool's constructor.
 If that does not exist, it will use `IModelApp.viewManager.selectedView`.

 [ViewGlobeLocationTool]($frontend) runs in the following manner:

-* The tool, once constructed, will execute when its `parseAndRun` method is called.
+- The tool, once constructed, will execute when its `parseAndRun` method is called.
-* To navigate to a precise latitude/longitude location on the map, specify exactly two numeric arguments to `parseAndRun`.
+- To navigate to a precise latitude/longitude location on the map, specify exactly two numeric arguments to `parseAndRun`.
 The first will be the latitude and the second will be the longitude.
 These are specified in degrees.
-* To search for and possibly navigate to a named location, specify any number of string arguments to `parseAndRun`.
+- To search for and possibly navigate to a named location, specify any number of string arguments to `parseAndRun`.
 They will be joined with single spaces between them.
 If a location corresponding to the joined strings can be found, the tool will navigate there.

-## Customizable Scene Lighting
+### Customizable Scene Lighting

 Previously, lighting of 3d scenes was entirely hard-coded with the exception of the sun direction used only when shadows were enabled.
 Now, nearly all lighting parameters can be customized using the [LightSettings]($common) associated with a [DisplayStyle3dSettings]($common).
 This includes new support for hemisphere lighting, greatly expanding the variety of display styles that can be achieved.

 ![Example display styles](assets/display-styles.jpg)
 <p align="center">Clockwise from top-left: Default, Illustration, Sun-dappled, Moonlit, Glossy, Soft</p>

-## Monochrome Mode
+### Monochrome Mode

 iModel.js now supports two monochrome display modes via [DisplayStyleSettings.monochromeMode]($common).
 The original mode, `Scaled`, preserves contrast and material textures.
 The new mode, `Flat`, applies the monochrome color uniformly to all surfaces.

 ![Scaled (left) vs Flat (right) monochrome modes](assets/monochrome-mode.png)
 <p align="center">Scaled (left) vs Flat (right) monochrome modes</p>

-## Colorizing Clip Regions
+### Colorizing Clip Regions

 [Viewport]($frontend) now contains the following properties which control the color of pixels outside or inside a clip region.
 If either of these are defined, the corresponding pixels will be shown using the specified color; otherwise, no color override occurs and clipping proceeds normally for that area of the clip region.
 By default, these are both undefined.

-* `outsideClipColor` - Either a [ColorDef]($common) or undefined.
+- `outsideClipColor` - Either a [ColorDef]($common) or undefined.
 This setting controls the color override for pixels outside a clip region.
-* `insideClipColor` - Either a [ColorDef]($common) or undefined.
+- `insideClipColor` - Either a [ColorDef]($common) or undefined.
 This setting controls the color override for pixels inside a clip region.

 ![Clipped geometry drawn in yellow](assets/section-color.png)
 <p align="center">Clipped geometry drawn in yellow - arrow indicates direction of clip plane</p>

-## Incremental Precompilation of Shaders
+### Incremental Precompilation of Shaders

 Previously, shader programs used by the [RenderSystem]($frontend) were never compiled until the first time they were used.
 This could produce very noticeable delays when the user interacts with a [Viewport]($frontend).
 The [RenderSystem]($frontend) can now precompile shader programs before any [Viewport]($frontend) is opened.

-* To enable this functionality, set the `doIdleWork` property of the `RenderSystem.Options` object passed to `IModelApp.startup` to true.
+- To enable this functionality, set the `doIdleWork` property of the `RenderSystem.Options` object passed to `IModelApp.startup` to true.
-* Applications should consider enabling this feature if they do not open a Viewport immediately upon startup - for example, if the user is first expected to select an iModel and  a view through the user interface.
+- Applications should consider enabling this feature if they do not open a Viewport immediately upon startup - for example, if the user is first expected to select an iModel and  a view through the user interface.
-* Shader precompilation will cease once all shader programs have been compiled, or when a Viewport is opened (registered with the [ViewManager]($frontend)).
+- Shader precompilation will cease once all shader programs have been compiled, or when a Viewport is opened (registered with the [ViewManager]($frontend)).

-## Thematic Display
+### Thematic Display

 [ViewFlags]($common) now contains a `thematicDisplay` property of type `boolean`; when set to `true`, this will enable thematic display for surfaces.

+*Note that the renderer currently does not allow surfaces which are thematically displayed to receive shadows.*

-* The thematic display will be configured based on the `thematic` property of type [ThematicDisplay]($common) on [DisplayStyle3dSettings]($common).
+- The thematic display will be configured based on the `thematic` property of type [ThematicDisplay]($common) on [DisplayStyle3dSettings]($common).
-  * This property controls the thematic display settings of the 3d display style when thematic display is enabled.
+  - This property controls the thematic display settings of the 3d display style when thematic display is enabled.
-  * [ThematicDisplay]($common) is immutable and must be constructed and altered using an underlying JSON representation.
+  - [ThematicDisplay]($common) is immutable and must be constructed and altered using an underlying JSON representation.
 See the corresponding underlying [ThematicDisplayProps]($common) on the [DisplayStyle3dSettingsProps]($common).
-* Within the `gradientSettings` property on [ThematicDisplay]($common), the display system currently supports a `mode` value of `ThematicGradientMode.Smooth` of type [ThematicGradientMode]($common).
+- Within the `gradientSettings` property on [ThematicDisplay]($common), the display system currently supports a `mode` value of `ThematicGradientMode.Smooth` of type [ThematicGradientMode]($common).
 Using this mode, the color gradient will be smoothly interpolated based on the value specified for `colorScheme` on the `gradientSettings` property of [ThematicDisplay]($common).
 If the `colorScheme` property of `gradientSettings` is `ThematicGradientColorScheme.Custom`, then the `customKeys` property must be properly configured with values.
-* For the `displayMode` property of [ThematicDisplay]($common), the display system currently supports a value of `ThematicDisplayMode.Height`.
+- For the `displayMode` property of [ThematicDisplay]($common), the display system currently supports the following values:
+  - `ThematicDisplayMode.Height`.
 Using this mode, the color gradient will be mapped to surface geometry based on world height in meters.
+  - `ThematicDisplayMode.InverseDistanceWeightedSensors`.
+Using this mode, the color gradient will be mapped to surface geometry using inverse distance weighting based on world positions and corresponding values from a list of sensors.

 See the following snippet for the JSON representation of a [ThematicDisplay]($common) configuration object: